The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 You don’t need to be a Star Wars expert to have a good time at Star Wars: Galaxy’s Edge, but these tips and tricks will definitely enhance your Star Wars land experience.

-If you plan to build a droid or lightsaber and visit Oga’s Cantina, you will need to secure reservations up to 60 days in advance.
-There isn’t much to munch on at Oga’s, so I recommend making a late morning reservation for Savi’s Workshop or Droid Depot and an early afternoon one for Oga’s.
-Make note of those times so you can bounce around the rest of the land without missing your reservation.
+If you plan to build a droid or lightsaber and visit Oga’s Cantina, secure your reservations 60 days in advance.
+I recommend making a late-morning reservation for Savi’s Workshop or Droid Depot so you can hop in line for one of the attractions before your reservation.
+I like to arrive at reservations about 10 minutes before the actual start time to ensure I’m checked in correctly and not missing any of the fun.

-Now you have plenty of time to explore the shops, grab a drink or snack, and check out the fun PhotoPass opportunities like the Baby Yoda photo near the Toy Story entrance to the Star Wars Land, a photo with the Millennium Falcon, and the Super Zoom Magic Shot video near First Order Cargo.
+Now you have plenty of time to explore the shops, grab a drink or snack, and check out the fun PhotoPass opportunities.
+Some of my favorites are the Grogu photo near the Toy Story entrance of Star Wars Land, a photo with the Millennium Falcon, and the Super Zoom Magic Shot video near First Order Cargo.
 There are no standard character meet-and-greets, but as you wander, you’ll likely encounter Storm Troopers, Kylo Ren, Chewbacca, Rey, or Resistance spy Vi Moradi.

 If you have a reservation for Oga’s Cantina, head there for the galaxy’s most interesting cocktails and non-alcoholic beverages.
 If you need a little more to fill you up, stop by Docking Bay 7 after your visit.
 Now you are free to see anything you missed or leave Disney’s Star Wars land to check out the rest of Hollywood Studios.

-There are a few fun books you can read if you want to catch up on the Star Wars land, characters, and backstory of Batuu before you visit Star Wars: Galaxy’s Edge.
-Star Wars: Galaxy’s Edge: Traveler’s Guide to Batuu and The Art of Star Wars: Galaxy’s Edge delve into the details of the land itself, while Galaxy’s Edge: Black Spire and Star Wars: Galaxy’s Edge are fictional adventure stories that take place on Batuu.
+There are a few fun books you can read if you want to catch up on the Star Wars land characters and backstory of Batuu before you visit.
+Star Wars: Galaxy’s Edge: Traveler’s Guide to Batuu and The Art of Star Wars: Galaxy’s Edge delves into the details of the land itself, while Galaxy’s Edge: Black Spire and Star Wars: Galaxy’s Edge are fictional adventure stories that take place on Batuu.

 There are entirely too many to list (and giving them all away diminishes the fun of searching for them), but here are a few favorites: